Frequently Asked Questions

 - Noise pollution and hearing risks

-- Other factors than noise aggression in the genesis of hearing loss
+- Factors other than noise aggression in the genesis of hearing loss

-- The consequences of noise on body and health
+- The consequences of noise on the body and health

 - Misophonia : an affliction of our time ?